-Dressings will either be changed at the Royal Infirmary OPD6, at Lauriston building (details will be confirmed by letter the week following your operation), or by your GP practice nurse after about 10 - 12 days.
-If you are having your dressings changed at your GP practice, you will need to arrange this.
+Dressings will be changed by the practice nurse at your GP practice after about 10-12 days.
+You will need to arrange this.

 Can I shower after my operation?

 The dressing must be kept dry.
 You should avoid showers until the dressing is removed.
 However water proof protectors are useful and are obtainable online.
 Examples of the type of product available can be seen at limboproducts.co.uk.
 These are not supplied by us, you have to obtain them yourself, but they will allow you to shower after your operation.